 As part of defining your certification scope, you’ll need to determine which sites (locations) are included in your B Corp Certification.
 This is an important step because only sites that are included in your certification scope are eligible to use the B Corp IP or refer to being part of your certification.
 Any site that is not included in scope cannot display B Corp signage at the location or claim to be covered by the company’s certification.

-For more information about scoping, read What to know about scoping your company for certification.
+For more information about scoping, read: What to know about scoping your company for certification.

-What Is a Site?
+What is a site?

 Including and Excluding Sites